PulseBeat02/yt-media-storage/README.md

 **YC Hacker News**: https://news.ycombinator.com/item?id=47012964

-Stores files onto YouTube by encoding them into lossless video and decoding them back to the original file.
+Stores files onto any video or streaming platform (YouTube, Twitch, etc.) by encoding them into lossless video and decoding them back to the original file.
 Supports both a command-line interface and a graphical user interface.

 ## Features